picosonic/js13k-2022/devdiary/diary.md

 7th September
 -------------
-Improve vertical centering on message boxes when an icon is used and only 1 line of text is shown.
+Improve vertical centring on message boxes when an icon is used and only 1 line of text is shown.

 Fix message box icon requiring x and y scroll offsets to place the icon correctly.